Why Do We All Turn Into Our Teenage Selves When We Go Home For The Holidays?

 “Even though I moved out over 10 years ago, we still identify with these labels,” Jamie said.

-Another way to understand our regressive behavior during the holidays is to view it through the lens of classical conditioning.
-It's a behavioral theory of psychology that says that there are stimuli that trigger old memories, which can spark regressive behaviors.
+Another way to understand our regressive behaviour during the holidays is to view it through the lens of classical conditioning.
+It's a behavioural theory of psychology that says that there are stimuli that trigger old memories, which can spark regressive behaviours.
 These stimuli might include eating dinner around your childhood dining table or sleeping in your childhood bed or simply listening to an old song.
 Each of these experiences can catapult you back through time to a place where you felt more vulnerable.

+“When I go home for the holidays, it feels like I never left.
+My mom still nags at me about my weight, and my older sister still competes with me for our parents’ approval,” said Jamie.
+“Last Christmas Eve, as I reached for a piece of pecan pie, my mom rolled her eyes and criticised me for eating ‘carbs.’
+I got so frustrated that I pushed away my plate, stomped upstairs and hid in what used to be my childhood bedroom, because I couldn't take landing smack back in the dysfunction of my youth."

+The term “regression” can be traced back to our psychological forefather, Sigmund Freud, who claimed that it’s a defence mechanism that protects us from feeling uncomfortable emotions, such as anger, sadness, and shame.
+It springs into action when we face tense situations — like those holiday family gatherings — because even when we've physically moved out of our childhood homes, we never actually leave our family dysfunction behind.

 “